 - Represented a client in its sale of the stock of a day care center and the assets of two nursery schools.

-- Represented a different client in the purchase of the equity and real estate of a day care center.
+- Represented a different client in the purchases of the equity or assets of three day care centers, including the real estate of one.

 - Represented the majority owners of a private corporation in the redemption of their stock by the corporation, including the negotiation of the terms of the redemption agreement, securities agreements, notes and other documentation.